justanotherdot/justanotherdot/site/posts/think-spatially-to-grok-lifetimes.md

   </img>
 </figure>

-lastly, you should generally make lots of small programs to learn the ins and outs of details and fundamentals and making minimally reproducible cases of borrows and moves is no different.
+lastly, you should generally make lots of small programs to learn the ins and outs of fundamentals, and making minimally reproducible cases of borrows and moves is no different.
 Running `cargo new` is cheap, and so is going to the Rust playground when you want to scratch an itch about a question you have.